Sneha62524/data-demo/README.md

 # data-demo
-This is a Demo for Git &amp; Git hub
+This is a Demo for Git &amp; Git hub class.